Secure U.S. Investment Overseas

 - The United States should vigorously defend the rule of law, sanctity of contracts, and respect for property rights as central to our international investment policy.

-- The United States should move forward in already launched bilateral investment treaty (BIT) negotiations with India, China, and Vietnam and open talks with other major markets.
+- The United States should move forward in already launched bilateral investment treaty (BIT) negotiations with China, India, and other markets.

 - Future BITs should include disciplines on state-owned enterprises and guard against policies that promote them as national champions and discriminate against U.S. and other foreign companies.